-- 03 Introduction
+03 Introduction

-- 04 The Skills and Employment Picture in Hertfordshire and Beyond
+04 The Skills and Employment Picture in Hertfordshire and Beyond

-- 05 Step2Skills Mission, Vision and Values
+05 Step2Skills Mission, Vision and

-- 07 Key Aims of the Strategy
+07 Values Key Aims of the Strategy

-- 08 1.
-A cohesive approach between adult education and employment support
+80 A cohesive approach between the skills and employment support aspects of our service

-- 10 2.
+10 2.
 Focus on our local needs

-- 12 3.
+12 3.
 Our service and other agendas

-- 14 4.
-Promoting our approach
+14 4.
+Promoting the skills and employment agenda

-- 16 5.
+16 5.
 Measuring and reporting our wider impact